Garbaz/seminar-dependent-types/vortrag/presentation.md

 }
 </style>

-# Type checking for a <br> Dependently Typed Lambda Calculus
+# An Implementation of Type checking for a <br> Dependently Typed Lambda Calculus

 <link rel="stylesheet" href="style.css">